Lady-in-waiting: Queen Elizabeth II

 After the death of Elizabeth II and the accession of Charles III, it was announced that the King would be retaining the late Queen's ladies-in-waiting, with their titles changing to "Ladies of the Household".
 They will help with hosting events at Buckingham Palace.

-Camilla, Queen Consort
+Queen Camilla

-In November 2022, it was announced that Camilla, the Queen Consort, would end the tradition of having ladies-in-waiting.
-Instead, she will be helped by "Queen's companions".
-Their role will be informal and they will not be involved in tasks such as replying to letters or developing schedules.
+In November 2022, it was announced that Queen Camilla would end the tradition of having ladies-in-waiting.
+Instead, she would be helped by "Queen's companions".
+Their role would be informal and they would not be involved in tasks such as replying to letters or developing schedules.